adetalhouet/ocp-gitops/ztp/README.md

 We also create a `ClusterImageSet` to refer to OpenShift 4.8 version.
 This will be referenced by the spoke manifest to define what version of OpenShift to install.

-Add your private key in the `hub/03-assisted-deployment-ssh-private-key.yaml` file (us the example), and then apply the folder.
+Add your private key in the `hub/03-assisted-deployment-ssh-private-key.yaml` file (use the example), and then apply the folder.
 The private key will be in the resulting VM, and you will use the corresponding public key to ssh, if needed.

 Everything will be installed in the `open-cluster-management` namespace.